MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 ## More GitHub Features

 Navigate to the GitHub page for your project.
 Click on "testing.txt".
 Here you can see the file and make changes to it.
 Click the edit button, which looks like a small pencil near the upper right of the file text box.
-Add a line that says "I added this line from the GitHub web interface!", so that the file looks like:
+Add a line that says " I added this line from the GitHub web interface!", so that the file looks like:

 ~~~
 ***************************************